 - Hypoactive Sexual Desire Disorder (Low desire).
-Remember, that this is not counted a disorder unless it’s disrupting the woman’s life.
+Remember, that unless it’s disrupting the woman’s life doesn’t count as a disorder.
 Around 10% of women suffer with this problem.
 Important: Suffering with a sexual disorder does not simply make sex not fun.
 Better sex leads to more energy, more creativity, increased confidence, less depression, and improved overall health.

 - Female Orgasmic Disorder: Again around 1 in 20 (or 5%).
 Here women can become aroused but have much difficulty with orgasm.
-This can be so frustrating that sex becomes a frustration that they avoid.
+This becomes so frustrating that sex becomes a frustration that they avoid.

-- Dyspareunia: Here the woman suffers with real pain with sex (not from decreased lubrication or vaginal spasm).
-The incidence is from around 1 in 10 to 1 in 5 women.
+- Dyspareunia: Here the woman suffers real pain with sex (not from decreased lubrication or vaginal spasm).
+The incidence occurs in around 1 in 10 to 1 in 5 women.
 (The above shocking statistics came from Obstetrics & Gynecology April 2011)

-- Genital Mismatch can contribute to both Female Orgasmic Disorder & to Dyspareunia
+- Genital Mismatch contributes to both Female Orgasmic Disorder & to Dyspareunia

-According to a study published in the Journal of the American Medical Association, more than 50 million American women are estimated to suffer from decreased libido or other sexual health issues.
+According to a study published in the Journal of the American Medical Association, an estimated 50 million American women suffer from decreased libido or other sexual health issues.

-For years, most of these women suffered in silence, either because they were too embarrassed to speak to their doctors, or because they felt there was no help available.
+For years, most of these women suffered in silence, either because they were too embarrassed to speak to their doctors, or because they found no help available.

-The O-Shot® is an all-natural, safe and effective treatment that uses your own blood and your body’s own natural healing ability to improve sexual satisfaction.
+The O-Shot: an all-natural, safe and effective treatment, uses your own blood and your body’s own natural healing ability to improve sexual satisfaction.

 - Stronger and more frequent orgasms